 \section{Abstract}

-{ The risk of extreme coastal flooding to Bangladesh's low-lying and densely populated coastal regions, already vulnerable to tropical cyclones, remains poorly quantified under a warming climate.
-Here, using a statistical-physical downscaling approach, our projections under the IPCC SSP5-8.5 scenario show that Bangladesh's 100-year coastal flood will likely intensify from $4.2$m to $6.6$m by the end of the $21^{\texttt{st}}$ century.
-The Meghna-North Chattogram is the most vulnerable region.
-The severity of coastal flooding season will broaden significantly, amplifying the strongest during the late monsoon season.
-Substantial increases are projected to seasonal coastal flood frequencies, with a three-fold increase in back-to-back flooding events in the post-monsoon season.
-The frequency of coastal flooding from destructive cyclones like Bhola and Gorky will significantly increase by 13.3 and 19.8 times, respectively.
-Our study heightens the urgency for attention and investment to enhance coastal resilience and mitigate risk in Bangladesh.}
+{The risk of extreme storm tides to Bangladesh's low-lying and densely populated coastal regions, already vulnerable to tropical cyclones, remains poorly quantified under a warming climate.
+Here, using a statistical-physical downscaling approach, our multimodel large-ensemble projections under the IPCC6 SSP2-4.5, SSP3-7.0, and SSP5-8.5 scenarios show that Bangladesh's 100-year storm tide will likely intensify from 3.5 m to between 4.9 m and 5.4 m by the end of the 21st century.
+The Meghna-North Chattogram region is the most vulnerable, and the storm tide season will broaden significantly, amplifying the strongest during the late monsoon and late post-monsoon seasons.
+We project substantial increases in seasonal storm tide frequencies, with a four-fold increase in back-to-back extremes in the post-monsoon season.
+Across the SSP2-4.5, SSP3-7.0, and SSP5-8.5 scenarios assessed using multiple climate models, the frequency of storm tide from destructive cyclones like Bhola and Gorky will significantly increase by 7-18 times and 6-23 times, respectively.
+Our study indicates a need to re-examine the ongoing coastal improvement and heighten the urgency to enhance coastal resilience in Bangladesh.}